Siesta: Biological need for naps

 The timing of sleep in humans depends upon a balance between homeostatic sleep propensity, the need for sleep as a function of the amount of time elapsed since the last adequate sleep episode, and circadian rhythms which determine the ideal timing of a correctly structured and restorative sleep episode.
 The homeostatic pressure to sleep starts growing upon awakening.
 The circadian signal for wakefulness starts building in the (late) afternoon.
-As professor of sleep medicine Charles Czeisler notes, "The circadian system is set up in a beautiful way to override the homeostatic drive for sleep."
+As professor of sleep medicine Charles Czeisler notes, "the circadian system is set up in a beautiful way to override the homeostatic drive for sleep."

 Thus, in many people, there is a dip when the drive for sleep has been building for hours and the drive for wakefulness has not yet started.
 This is, again quoting Czeisler, "a great time for a nap".
 The drive for wakefulness intensifies through the evening, making it difficult to get to sleep 2–3 hours before one's usual bedtime when the wake maintenance zone ends.

+History

+The custom of taking a midday nap evolved in Roman times along the Mediterranean coastline.
+As Roman nobles serving in that area found it difficult to handle the heat at noon time, they used to take this nap.
+The custom is mentioned in the letters of Sidonius from the 5th century: "The siesta after dinner is always slight, and sometimes intermitted".